digitalservice4germany/steuerlotse/webapp/client/README.md

 Opens the Cypress test runner UI.
 [See here for details](https://docs.cypress.io/guides/core-concepts/test-runner).

+#### `pipenv run invoke test-functional-ui`

+Opens the Cypress test runner UI by invoking a task that cleans the database.
+Do not have either the flask app nor the client running since the task already starts both of them.

 ### `yarn lint`

 Runs eslint and shows information about coding errors.